rafaelgoncalves2010/game-udacity/README.md

 # Arcade Game

-This is an arcade game
+This is an arcade game, provide by Udacity as a javascript test.

 ## Getting Started